 Step 2: Lower your body into a squat by bending your knees and sitting your hips all the way back, as if reaching your butt back to sit in a chair.
 Engage your core, maintain a straight back, and keep your chest up and proud.

-Step 3: Jump up vertically as high into the air as high as you can, reaching up towards the ceiling.
+Step 3: Jump up vertically as high into the air as high as you can, reaching up toward the ceiling.

 Step 4: As soon as you land, bend your knees to cushion the landing, transitioning immediately into a full squat to begin again.